alvaro-cuesta/react-best-merge-refs/README.md

 See ["Example"](#example) for a very common use case that is broken in other libraries.
 This pattern is so common across the whole React ecosystem, I'm pretty sure most merged refs are subtly broken everywhere!

+See [Your React refs might be breaking someone else's code…](https://alvaro.cuesta.dev/blog/your-react-refs-might-be-breaking-someone-elses-code/) for a deep dive on the subtleties of ref breakage and how this library solves the issue.

 ### Why an object for refs instead of a simple array?

 Other merging libraries allow you to pass the refs as an array (or multiple arguments), but this can lead to subtle bugs